-The school or its personnel handle any behavior that is not in keeping with the Code of Conduct.
-Students who commit minor infractions, such as disruptive behavior in class, will be given in school suspension (ISS), a parent conference, and\or suspension.
+The Monroe School has a behavioral modification program that though it has specific guidelines, expectations, and rules it allows for individual consequences based on the actions.
+The administrative staff handles all behavior that is not in keeping with the Code of Conduct.
+Students who commit minor infractions, such as disruptive behavior in class, may be given in school suspension (ISS), a parent conference, andor out of school suspension.
 Infractions that are more serious will be addressed in other ways, depending on the specific circumstances such as the severity of the infraction, the number of times it has occurred, and the student’s overall behavior standards.
 Consideration is also given, for example, to those students who report their own infractions and take responsibility for their behavior.

-Unless specified below, consequences may be limited to a warning, demerits, and/or a student conference with the Counseling Psychologist and/or the Head of School.
+Unless specified below, consequences may be limited to a warning, demerits, and/or a student conference with the Counseling Psychologist and/or the Executive Director/Administrator.
 Additional recourse includes, but is not limited to, parent notification, completion of a Behavior Intervention Form, suspension, or expulsion.
-Recommendations from the Counseling Psychologist are made to the Head of School before final action is taken.
+Recommendations from the Counseling Psychologist are made to the Executive Director before final action is taken.
 Except for the most severe infractions, such as distribution of drugs or possession of a weapon and any assault on staff (these severe infractions most often will involve the law enforcement) every reasonable chances given to the student to rectify his or her behavior.

 The following are examples of unacceptable behavior or actions that will result in serious consequences, as determined by the administration, and staff:

 Disrespect includes actions or language on or off campus that directly effects any member of the school community; willful disobedience or defiance of the educational process, teachers or staff members and sexual acting out.